bradley-coder7/bradley-coder7.github.io/index.md

 ---
-title: "Welcome to Coder7's Pages on GitHub"
+title: "Coder7 on GitHub"
 ---
-See my resume at [Coder7.com](http://www.coder7.com)
+Learn more about my background and see my resume at [Coder7.com](http://www.coder7.com)